TABLE OF CONTENTS

 The biggest plus for a bail bondsman business with a merchant account is that they offer credit card processing.
 Referring to the statistics above, credit cards are a large portion of transaction types in this day and age.
 Being able to accept them will open up your opportunities as a business owner.

 Unfortunately, many traditional payment processing platforms refuse to work with bail bonds businesses and other ‘high risk’ clients.
-While this is a drawback for legitimate business owners, it’s the harsh reality of trying to access bail bonds merchant services.
+While this is a drawback for legitimate business owners, it’s the harsh reality of trying to access bail bond merchant services.

 Let’s explore some common risks that contribute to the ‘high risk’ status of bail bonds businesses:

-- Fraud: As bail bonds companies must work with criminals, they risk being defrauded by clients and other organizations.
+- Fraud: As bail bond companies must work with criminals, they risk being defrauded by clients and other organizations.
 This can expose a bail bonds business to various risks that a payment processor may not be willing to take on.

 - Industry Reputation: Unfortunately, the bail bonds industry is associated with the criminal justice system.
-While bail bonds businesses exist to provide citizens with the ability to remain free before a fair trial, many payment processing companies view them as a potential reputational risk.
+While bail bond businesses exist to provide citizens with the ability to remain free before a fair trial, many payment processing companies view them as a potential reputational risk.

 - Financial Exposure: As a bail bonds business, you’re often fronting large amounts of money to post bail for your clients.
 If you have a large client that skips bail, your financial exposure may be massive.
 This risk is viewed negatively by many payment processors.

-- Chargebacks: As bail bonds companies may experience a greater chance of chargebacks, the chargeback rate on offer will often be higher.
+- Chargebacks: As bail bond companies may experience a greater chance of chargebacks, the chargeback rate on offer will often be higher.
 This is the unfortunate reality of working in a high risk industry.